ml6team/fondant/docs/components/components.md

 ### Reusable components

-Reusable components are out of the box containerized python components from the Fondant hub that you can easily add to your pipeline:
+Reusable components are out of the box containerized python components from the Fondant Hub that you can easily add to your pipeline:

 ```python